 Reading and Writing: A Return to Rigor

-The move to a one-question-per-passage model has replaced the long reading passages and bubble sheets with a clean, user-friendly interface.
-However, the content has become more sophisticated, requiring a “laser focus” on the exact wording of questions and answer options, and on finding specific relevant evidence.
+The move to a one-question-per-passage model has replaced long reading passages and bewildering bubble sheets with a clean, user-friendly interface.
+The content, however, has become more sophisticated, now requiring a “laser focus” on the exact wording of questions and answer options, and on finding specific relevant evidence within the passages.

-- Question-First Strategy: Experts recommend students read the question stem before the passage, to know why they are reading, and what they’ll be looking for.
+- Question-First Strategy: Experts recommend students read the question stem before the passage, to know why they are reading and what they’ll be looking for when they read.

 - Advanced Vocabulary: The test frequently includes “Tier 1” words like misanthropic and recalcitrant, making dedicated vocabulary study essential for top scores.

-- Punctuation Mastery: The grammar section, or “Standard English Conventions,” tests strict rules of independent clauses, punctuation and agreement that go beyond a student’s intuition.
+- Punctuation Mastery: The grammar section, or “Standard English Conventions,” tests strict rules of independent clauses, punctuation and agreement that go beyond a student’s intuitive “feel” for what is right and wrong.
+Learning the rules is essential.

 Math: Precision Tools and “Desmos-Proofing”